MUmairAB/Breast-Cancer-Detection-using-CNNs-in-TensorFlow/README.md

 - "u" is the patient ID (10253_idx5),
 - "X" is the x-coordinate of where this patch was cropped from,
 - "Y" is the y-coordinate of where this patch was cropped from, and
 - "C" indicates the class where 0 is non-IDC and 1 is IDC.

+## Images